TXF Export: What to Expect

 The guide includes:

-• The donation name TurboTax or H&R Block shows after import
+• The donation name TurboTax shows after import

-• The exact values to enter (ticker, shares, VIN, FMV, cost basis, acquisition date, and so on)
+• Values to enter that TXF can't carry (ticker, shares, VIN, FMV, cost basis, acquisition date, and so on)

 You can open the guide from the TXF preview page.